hereischen/learning/bash/Best_Practices_for_Writing_Bash_Scripts.md

-t Practices for Writing Bash Scripts
+Practices for Writing Bash Scripts

 ------
 I recently refacted a bash script.
 I decide to keep a few best practices in one place.Here goes: